gradle/gradle/subprojects/docs/src/docs/release/notes.md

 So far, only one component type (`JvmLibrary`) is available, but others will follow, also for platforms other than the JVM.

+### Cleaner build scripts with `plugins.withId`

+New <a href="javadoc/org/gradle/api/plugins/PluginContainer.html#withId(java.lang.String, org.gradle.api.Action)">plugins.withId()</a>
+enables referring to plugins more conveniently.
+In previous releases, some times it was necessary for the client of a custom plugin to know the fully qualified type of the plugin:

+    import com.my.custom.InterestingPlugin
+    plugins.withType(InterestingPlugin) { ...

+    //now possible, given InterestingPlugin uses "interesting-plugin" id: plugins.withId("interesting-plugin") { ...

+Benefits of the new API for the users:

+* less pressure to know the exact java class of the plugin
+* build scripts are more likely to be decoupled from the plugin types (e.g. it's easier for plugin author to refactor/change the type)
+* some build scripts are cleaner and more consistent because plugins are applied by 'id' and are also filtered by 'id'

 <!--
 ### Example new and noteworthy
 -->